How to Write a Book in 100 Days

 PRACTICE

 Have a book idea?
 Commit to finishing it, no matter what.
-Let us know in the comments what your book idea is and publicly commit to finishing it.
+Let us know in the Pro Practice Workshop here about your book idea and publicly commit to finishing it.

 Happy writing!